 was a victim, arose in me the mad hope that she was true and thus

 she could definitively escape to her tormentors.
 Sport men in Punchinello

-Our desperate flee first seemed to go marvellously.
+Our desperate flight first seemed to go marvelously.
 It was high

 time, as the sea was lowering fast, and we even had to somewhat scrape